 Kids are at greater risk for frostbite than adults, both because they lose heat from their skin more rapidly and because they're often reluctant to leave their winter fun to go inside and warm up.

 Frostbite needs medical attention from a health care provider.
 It also can be associated with hypothermia, a serious medical condition that requires emergency medical care.

 Frostnip is a milder form of injury.
-It usually affects areas that are exposed to the cold, such as the cheeks, nose, ears, fingers, and toes, leaving them red and numb or tingly.
+It usually affects areas of skin exposed to the cold, such as the cheeks, nose, ears, fingers, and toes, leaving them red and numb or tingly.

 Frostnip can be treated at home and gets better with rewarming.

 Frostbite is characterized by white, waxy skin that feels numb and hard.
 It requires immediate emergency medical attention.
-It can be associated with hypothermia, which is a serious medical emergency.
+Frostbite can be associated with hypothermia, which is a serious medical emergency.

 To help prevent frostbite in cold weather: